 - If they gag, move the pacifier off the tongue and around her mouth.

 - Be calm and relaxed, so that your baby won’t feel your stress and associate the pacifier with a negative impulse.

 The handy WubbaNub Brown Monkey is the one featured in the video clip!

 One of the biggest tips I can give you is – “EXERCISE PATIENCE”.
 Wait for a moment when your little one is calm and not fussing.
 Hold the baby for a few minutes before and talk so that they calm down completely.
 Remember, it might not happen on the first day.
 You might experience several different attempts before being successful.

 Make it tasty

-Bait and switch technique to get breastfed baby to take pacifier
+Bait and switch technique to get a breastfed baby to take a pacifier

-Try other pacifiers with different sizes, shapes, material
+Try other pacifiers with different sizes, shapes, and material

 Aside from the WubbaNub Brown Monkey Pacifier, we had success with the WubbaNub giraffe version.